maierbn/opendihu/doc/sphinx/settings/dynamic_hyperelasticity.rst

 -----------------

 In the following all possible options for the dynamic hyperelasticity solver are listed.
 They are explained by the comments.
 Most of them are also present in the :doc:`HyperelasticitySolver <hyperelasticity>`.
+Information regarding Neumann and Dirichlet boundary conditions, which correspond to traction/forces and prescribed nodes can be found under :doc:`boundary_conditions`.

 .. code-block:: python